-If the engine will not start, see "If your vehicle will not start" on page 214 in this Section.
+If the engine will not start, see "If your vehicle will not start" in this Section.

 If the engine is not running, the power assist for the brakes and steering will not work so steering and braking will be much harder than usual.